AbrahaKahsay/final-capstone-frontend/README.md

 ### Prerequisites

--  A code editor like Visual Studio Code with Git and Ruby.
+-  A code editor like Visual Studio Code with Git and Node.

 You can check if Git is installed by running the following command in the terminal.
 ```